Fruit Crops Edition

 Peach:

-Bacterial Spot: Fruit symptoms have begun to appear in southern counties.
+Bacterial Spot: Fruit symptoms from this set of infections have begun to appear in southern counties.
 So far fruit symptoms are very low and only in highly susceptible varieties.
 Peaches are at or past pit hardening and fruit now has some resistance to bacterial spot.
 Infections can still occur but will be less unsightly and may still make grade.
 Growers should continue to manage using Oxytetracyclene and lower rates of copper, especially around rainy periods and severe weather.

 Oriental Fruit Moth: A biofix point for OFM was set on 4/10 in both northern and southern counties.
 All Treatments for the first generation have past.